LOEWE

 The content on this page was translated automatically.

-Food, darling, art motif: New LOEWE focus on the human-animal relationship
+Food, favorite, art motif: New LOEWE focus on the relationship between humans and animals

 The new LOEWE priority "Animal - Human - Society.
 Approaches to interdisciplinary animal research" will initially be funded for three years with around 3.6 million euros.
-This was announced by the Hessian Ministry of Science and Art in Wiesbaden on Thursday.
-Scientists from agricultural sciences as well as from German studies, history, art studies, philosophy and theology are involved.
+This was announced by the Hessian Ministry of Science and the Arts in Wiesbaden on Thursday.
+Scientists from the agricultural sciences as well as German studies, history, art history, philosophy and theology are involved.

-"With this approval, the state of Hesse also honors our extraordinarily broad interdisciplinary approach," said a pleased Prof. Dr. Winfried Speitkamp, head of the Department of Modern and Contemporary History and coordinator of the project.
-"We are using a combination of subject expertise that is concentrated only in Kassel.
-In this way, we are conducting basic research, but the project also has direct application relevance in the areas of animal husbandry, animal breeding, animal research, animal presentation, animal law and ethics," Speitkamp continues.
+"With this approval, the state of Hesse is also rewarding our exceptionally broad interdisciplinary approach," said a delighted Prof. Dr. Winfried Speitkamp, Head of the Department of Modern and Contemporary History and coordinator of the project.
+"We are using a combination of subject expertise that is only concentrated in Kassel.
+This enables us to carry out basic research, but the project also has direct application relevance in the areas of animal husbandry, animal breeding, animal research, animal presentation, animal law and ethics," continues Speitkamp.

-The participating disciplines and their leaders in detail: Farm Animal Ethology and Animal Husbandry (Prof. Dr. Ute Knierim), Animal Breeding (Prof. Dr. Sven König), Agricultural History (Prof. Dr. Werner Troßbach), German Medieval Studies (Prof. Dr. Claudia Brinker-von der Heyde), Modern and Contemporary History (Prof. Dr. Winfried Speitkamp), Early Modern History (Prof. Dr. Anne-Charlott Trepp), Medieval and Modern Art History (Prof. Dr. Martina Sitt), Modern Art History (Prof. Dr. Alexis Joachimides), Theoretical Philosophy (Prof. Dr. Dr. Kristian Köchy), Catholic Theology/Biblical Theology (Prof. Dr. Ilse Müllner).
+The participating departments and their heads in detail: Livestock Ethology and Animal Husbandry (Prof. Dr. Ute Knierim), Animal Husbandry (Prof. Dr. Sven König), Agricultural History (Prof. Dr. Werner Troßbach), Germanic Medieval Studies (Prof. Dr. Claudia Brinker-von der Heyde), Modern and Contemporary History (Prof. Dr. Winfried Speitkamp), Early Modern History (Prof. Dr. Anne-Charlott Trepp), Medieval and Modern Art History (Prof. Dr. Martina Sitt), Modern Art History (Prof. Dr. Alexis Joachimides), Theoretical Philosophy (Prof. Dr. Dr. Kristian Köchy), Catholic Theology/Biblical Theology (Prof. Dr. Ilse Müllner).

-To date, the University of Kassel has been involved in four LOEWE priority projects: ELCH (electron dynamics of chiral systems), VENUS (information technology design), Cocoon (cooperative sensor communication) and IPF (integrative fungus research).
-The State Offensive for the Development of Scientific and Economic Excellence - LOEWE for short - is a program with which the State of Hesse has been strengthening the research landscape and funding outstanding collaborative scientific projects since 2008.
-More about LOEWE and the previous Kassel projects at goo.gl/sMhJg and www.proloewe.de.
+The University of Kassel is currently involved in four LOEWE priorities: the projects ELCH (electron dynamics of chiral systems), VENUS (information technology design), Cocoon (cooperative sensor communication) and IPF (integrative mushroom research).
+The State Offensive for the Development of Scientific and Economic Excellence - LOEWE for short - is a program with which the State of Hesse has been strengthening the research landscape and promoting outstanding scientific collaborative projects since 2008.
+Find out more about LOEWE and previous Kassel projects at goo.gl/sMhJg and www.proloewe.de.

 Picture of Professor Dr. Winfried Speitkamp at